DNAScanner/BATch-Coding/SelectionMenu v2/README.md

 - Starting from `Line 83` you can add your code which will be executed if `Option1` is proceeded (`A`/`D`)

 Everywhere, where I mentioned `menuOption1`, it's just meant as an example.
-This will normally also work with `menuOption2`, `menuOption3`, etc.
+This will normally also work with `menuOption2`, `menuOption3`, etc